-d) I'd say all of these things.
+d) I'd say all of these things

 Following the state law is the first step.
 Secondly, the issue of private property rights must be respected.
 The guidelines for burning are established for each state and take into account the issues of public concern and safety.
-Smoke management is very important.
-Dangerous situations can occur if smoke blows across highways or through neighborhoods.
+Smoke management is very important and can cause dangerous situations if it blows across highways and through neighborhoods.